Also in Love Food Hate Waste Sub menu

 - Meal Planner – plan your meals for the whole week (Google play)

 The Mealboard app – your plan and shopping list on your phone

 Check your food cupboards, fridge and freezer and base meal plans around what foods you already have to hand.
-Order your meal plan so you’ll use up any foods before they to become inedible / past their best.
+Set out your meal plan so you’ll use up any foods about to ‘go off’ early in the week / before they to become inedible or past their best.
 If you don’t know the difference between use by and best before dates, now is a great time to brush up your knowledge.

 Check your calendar.